s1h2u3b4h5a6m7-ops/AXIOM-GPT_NEW/STATE.md

 - Optional carried: husk-file tidy-up (flag 3); replace the retired `/sql` files with the Phase-4 pair; snapshot prune/view strategy (flag 4).
   *(Flags 1 and 2 are closed — Sessions N and O.)*

+## Lessons Session P added

+- **A number is not a cell; it is every sentence that mentions it.** Part D assumed the fix was one UPDATE.
+The bytes showed 40.48/4.78 living in four places — headline, two prose sentences, source_note.
+Fixing only the headline would have shipped a page that disagreed with itself.
+Before replacing any figure, grep for it everywhere it could have been narrated.
+- **A wrong number you can explain beats a right number you can't.** The derived 40.48 wasn't sloppy arithmetic — it undercounted the RG side by exactly the Chinkerpoo Trust's 1.32%.
+Finding the mechanism of the error is what makes the correction trustworthy, and it sharpened the platform's understanding of the promoter structure at the same time.
+- **Aggregators disagree by QUARTER more often than by value.** 41.58 vs 41.57 vs 43.5 were all "true" — for Dec-2025, Mar-2026, and Jun-2025 respectively.
+  The verification instruction must decode the noise in advance, or the verifier drowns in numbers that are each correct about a different date.
+- **"Founder-verified" is a claim the database makes; it must be earned before it is pasted.** The migration carried a written hard gate: PASTE 2 does not run until the exchange filing has been seen with human eyes.
+Source one is never enough, even when three aggregators agree.

 ## Lessons Session O added